Budget travel the famous Marrakech Medina

 Play the game when backpacking Marrakech

-Once you’ve been there a couple of days, half the fun of budget traveling Marrakech is trying to dodge them, getting in snaps without them noticing you; it’s a fun game to play with the O.G’s of Jemaa El-Fnaa.
+Once you’ve been there a couple of days, half the fun of budget traveling Marrakech medina is trying to dodge them, getting in snaps without them noticing you; it’s a fun game to play with the O.G’s of the Marrakech medina and Jemaa El-Fnaa.

 But, if you have a recognizable face, after a few days of seeing you, they actually start leaving you alone.
 They have fresh faces to go after and not bothered about you anymore.
 (I actually got a little sad when they started to leave me alone.)

 Beggars/hawkers/ vendors/ kids in the Marrakech medina & Jemaa el-fnaa

 It’s not just the snake charmers you have to watch out for in the Marrakech medina or on Jemaa El-Fnaa, you’ll be approached by beggars, vendors, hawkers, and kids too.
 Like I said, you always have to be on guard when budget traveling Marrakech

 The beggars are not too much of a problem just don’t make eye contact and a simple ‘no’ or just wave them away and they will not bother you.